-Himself.
-Therefore, while Catholic educators will teach doctrine conformity with their own religious convictions and in accord with the identity of the school, they must at the same time have the greatest respect for those students who are not Catholics.
-They should be open at all times to authentic convinced that in these dialogue. circumstances the best testimony that they can give of their own faith is a warm and sincere appreciation for anyone who is honestly seeking God according to his or her own conscience.
+42. At times there are students in Catholic schools who do not profess the Catholic faith, or perhaps are without any religious faith at all.
+Faith does not admit of violence; it is a free response of the human person to God as He reveals Himself.
+Therefore, while Catholic educators will teach doctrine in conformity with their own religious convictions and in accord with the identity of the school, they must at the same time have the greatest respect for those students who are not Catholics.
+They should be open at all times to authentic dialogue, convinced that in these circumstances the best testimony that they can give of their own faith is a warm and sincere appreciation for anyone who is honestly seeking God according to his or her own conscience.

-In this document students who were not Catholics are initially referred to as those who "do not profess the Catholic faith, or perhaps are without any religious faith at all."
-Implied in this description is that they could belong to other Christian denominations or to religions other than Christianity, or have no faith.
+Here students who were not Catholics are initially referred to as those who "do not profess the Catholic faith, or perhaps are without any religious faith at all."
+Implied in this description is that they could belong to other Christian denominations or to religions other than Christianity, or who profess no religious belief.
 They are then categorised as, "students who are not Catholics" and as such "are to be respected by Catholic educators."
 In the following sentence their category becomes, "anyone honestly seeking God according to his or her own conscience" and this category is to be "be warmly and sincerely appreciated by Catholic educators".